The Neon Ceiling

-The Neon Ceiling is a 1971 American television film starring Gig Young and Lee Grant that aired on NBC Monday Night at the Movies.
+The Neon Ceiling is a 1971 American drama television film starring Gig Young and Lee Grant that aired on NBC Monday Night at the Movies.
 It was written by Carol Sobieski and directed by Frank Pierson.
 The film score was composed by Billy Goldenberg.

 Plot

 An unhappy housewife takes her precocious teenage daughter and leaves their suburban home in the middle of the night, stopping at a lonely diner in the California desert when her 1960 Ford Galaxie runs into car trouble.
 She runs up against, and eventually befriends, the diner's owner, a gruff, beer-drinking mechanic and artist whose life's work are the neon sculptures he creates and attaches to the ceiling.